LukeKerman/TUB/README.md

 ## Overview

 This repository is a comprehensive collection of projects and codebases developed as part of my thesis, as well as various side projects focused on machine learning and image segmentation using TUBIN data.
 The repository is currently divided into two main parts: **AstroTUBIN** and **TUBIN_CNN**.
+Py_f_Ing is part of the 'python for engineers' course which contains a particle image velocimetry (PIV) algorithm to return a velocity vector field of fluids.

 ### AstroTUBIN